QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Service Levels.md

 #### Losstime

-To ensure service availability and data integrity, Da Vinci Data set up a maximum losstime.
+To ensure service availability and data integrity, the supplier set up a maximum losstime.
 The definition of losstime is the amount of hours it takes for a backup to be restored after an integrity incident.
 This inevitably means that some amount of data depending on the losstime will be lost.

 The maximum losstime for weather data is half an hour.
-If this loss time is exceeded, Da Vinci Data will schedule a service review with the client to evaluate why the loss time was exceeded and what measures can be taken to prevent this from happening.
+If this loss time is exceeded, the supplier will schedule a service review with the client to evaluate why the loss time was exceeded and what measures can be taken to prevent this from happening.

 #### Maintenance